Spring23-CS5008-BOS-Lionelle/hw05-sort-comparison/instructions/README.md

 # Homework 05 - Sort Analysis

 > **Notice**
-> This assignment builds directly on Workshop 05 - Bubble Sort.
+> This assignment builds directly on Workshop 05 - Bubble Sort and Workshop 06 - Merge Sort.
 You will want to make that code is completed.
 > Hopefully, you attended lab/workshop, which  mean you completed it with a partner.
 Please make sure
 > to include their name in your readme.

+> This is a two week assignment! (essentially both Homework 05 and 06 combined)

 For this homework, you will be writing two other Quadratic Sorts, $O(n^2)$: Insertion and Substitution sort.
 More importantly, you will be running an experiment getting timings for the sorts, and thinking